Kashinoga/hello-comma-website/content/project-eyes-only/_index.md

 ## Inspirations

+The following are some of the works that lend over their creativity to this project.

 - Alita: Battle Angel
 - Arrival
 - Edge of Tomorrow
 - Horizon: Zero Dawn
 - Immortals Fenyx Rising
+- Lupin III
 - Mass Effect
 - Nier: Automata
 - Space Dandy